esl/MongooseIM/doc/developers-guide/accumulators.md

 Many of the MongooseIM functionalities are implemented in submodules which attach their handlers to hooks (this is covered in detail in ["Hooks and handlers"](Hooks-and-handlers.md).
 When it comes to the accumulators, the following rules apply:

-* When using `run_fold`, an accumulator should be provided every time the hook is connected to stanza processing.
-A hook handler may modify an accumulator in every permitted way (i.e. shouldn't directly modify acc fields, bypassing `mongoose_acc` API) and should return the execution result in `hook:result` field.
+* If a hook is related to stanza processing and is executed with `run_fold`, a Mongoose accumulator should be provided.
+A hook handler may modify an accumulator in every permitted way (i.e. shouldn't directly modify acc fields, bypassing `mongoose_acc` API) and should return the execution result in the `hook:result` field.
 This is not enforced but should be followed by convention.
 * Avoid passing superfluous arguments to handlers - e.g. an `LServer` in hook args is redundant since it is already present in the accumulator.
 * Do not use `run` - it is still present in API but executes `run_fold` with `ok` as an initial accumulator anyway.
  Handlers have been rewritten so that they accept an acc as the first arg.